 Wordfence’s website explains that the firewall leverages user information in over 85% of its firewall’s rules, whereas cloud-based firewall services do not have access to user information.
 In addition, the plugin uses end-to-end encryption.
-It operates before WordPress is even opened, meaning that the firewall can block attacks before they can reach the user’s site.
+It operates before WordPress is opened, meaning that the firewall can block attacks before they can reach the user’s application code.

 Wordfence offers a free community version of the plugin’s security-based offering through the Plugins section of the WordPress website.